 - financial markets and institutions

-- the management of asset-specific company and country risk
+- the management of the asset-specific company and country risk

 We'll encourage you to engage with contemporary debates.
 This should be related to the operation of financial markets and institutions.
 You'll learn about the types and function of financial markets.
 Such as: